ItamarCorsia/LinguaChat/README.md

 5. **Complete Registration:**
    When everything is set, the system will process your information and display a message confirming whether the registration was successful.
+   Here the system will take the img that the user used , and extract the faces from the img , then it will let you choose with which face to reegister with .
 ![Screenshot 2024-10-03 193017](https://github.com/user-attachments/assets/5c3078e0-7d3b-4484-bee9-7dbb857ae6ec)

 **Please ensure to select a profile picture for face detection, as it’s required for logging in later.
 Once you’ve completed these steps, you’ll be ready to use the app!**